Motivational Interviewing Stabilizing Change

 This course on motivational interviewing is designed for social workers, professional counselors, psychologists, nurses, and substance abuse counselors, who do clinical work.
-This course is appropriate for beginning, intermediate and advanced level practitioners who wish to develop their knowledge of motivational interviewing.
+This course is appropriate for beginning, intermediate, and advanced level practitioners who wish to increase their knowledge of motivational interviewing.
 The course material includes a review of the strategies helpful in retaining and engaging clients in treatment to stabilize their behavior changes.
-It may also be useful for licensed clinicians who require clinical continuing education courses for license renewal.
+It may also be useful for licensed clinicians who require continuing clinical education courses for license renewal.

 Authors: Substance Abuse and Mental Health Services Administration, Center for Substance Abuse Treatment

 Learning Objectives: This course will provide the practitioner with detailed information regarding motivational interviewing.
 Specifically, a professional will:

 - Describe the importance of understanding and offsetting client doubts immediately after admission to retain and engage them in treatment

 - Identify strategies to help clients plan for stabilizing change

 - Recognize alternative reinforcers that can be used to make a non-using lifestyle more attractive

 Citation: Substance Abuse and Mental Health Services Administration.
 Enhancing Motivation for Change in Substance Use Disorder Treatment.
 Treatment Improvement Protocol (TIP) Series No. 35.
 Chapter 7 SAMHSA Publication No. PEP19-02-01-003.
 Rockville, MD: Substance Abuse and Mental Health Services Administration, 2019.
 Retrieved from https://store.samhsa.gov/sites/default/files/d7/priv/tip35_final_508_compliant_-_02252020_0.pdf on 5/2021.